KibbeWater/Interium-Luas/README.md

 ## Private
 * WaterUI - Custom UI with custom Cross-Compatibility
-* Edgebug Detection - Detect Edgebugs with pinpoint accuracy and play a sound
 * Music Display - With custom Cross-Compatibility with WaterUI for displaying your current spotify song

 ## Coming Soon